 - The doctoral dissertation, which forms the basis for granting the degree, must be a substantial and original piece of research in a theological area, offering a notable contribution to the advancement of the theological sciences. - The dissertation must be prepared under the direction of a member of the Faculty on a topic approved by the Faculty. - Candidates who have completed the STL programme in the Faculty are required only to take two further seminar courses in the Doctoral Foundation Year (or semester). - Candidates who have not taken any special courses at the Faculty but have a Licentiate of the required standard must undertake the full Doctoral Foundation Year. - At the end of the Doctoral Foundation Year, doctoral candidates will provide sufficient evidence of progress in the preparation of the dissertation to warrant continuance. - Dissertations submitted by November 30th are accepted for examination by early spring.
 Those submitted by June 15th are accepted for examination in late summer.
-Examination at any other time may be considered only in exceptional circumstances, and by express leave of the Faculty. - The dissertation shall be presented to the Dean of Postgraduate Studies at least two months before the candidate may be admitted to defend it.
-In exceptional cases the Council of the Faculty may shorten the period required. - Three copies of the dissertation are to be submitted in the first instance; these may be ring-bound.
-A hard-bound copy, incorporating any corrections which the examiners may require, must be submitted to the Pontifical University Office, following successful defence of the work. - An electronic copy of the final corrected dissertation must be submitted to the Pontifical University Office for the Library. - All dissertations shall remain the property of the Pontifical University.
+Examination at any other time may be considered only in exceptional circumstances, and by express leave of the Faculty. - The dissertation shall be presented to the Director of Postgraduate Studies at least two months before the candidate may be admitted to defend it.
+In exceptional cases the Council of the Faculty may shorten the period required.

+- Three copies of the dissertation are to be submitted in the first instance; these may be ring-bound.
+A hard-bound copy, incorporating any corrections which the examiners may require, must be submitted to the Library following successful defence of the work. - All dissertations shall remain the property of the Pontifical University.